Observational constraints on inflationary models with non-minimally derivative coupling by ACT: Observational constraints

 Without loss of generality, we take $p=3$.
 By using Eqs. \eqref{eqns}, \eqref{eqr} and \eqref{lythbld}, we numerically calculate the observables $n_s$ and $r$ with $\mu$ varying, and the results are shown in Fig. \ref{nsr} with solid magenta lines.
 With the help of non-minimally derivative coupling, the polynomial $\alpha$-attractors are consistent with the P-ACT-LB-BK18 data for both $N=50$ and $N=60$.
 For $N=50$, the $1\sigma$ and $2\sigma$ constraints on $\mu$ by the P-ACT-LB-BK18 data are $0.032<\mu<0.51$ and $0<\mu<3.56$, respectively; while for $N=60$, the $1\sigma$ constraint is $0<\mu<0.57$ and at the $2\sigma$ confidence level, $\mu$ can be arbitrarily large.

 In the limit of $\mu\gg1$, the same attractors \eqref{plns} and \eqref{plr} with $n=1$ are reached because the potential behaves as the linear potential when $\phi\sim \mu$.
 On the other hand, when $\mu\ll 1$, we have small field inflation.
-From $|\eta(\phi_e)|=1$, we get
+From Eq. \eqref{poly1}, we see that $\epsilon(\phi)<|\eta(\phi)|$, so $|\eta(\phi_e)|=1$ and we get

 and $N=h(\mu/\phi_e)-h(\mu/\phi_*)$, where

 for $p\neq 2$.
 Combining Eqs. \eqref{phiepoly2} and \eqref{npoly1}, we get

 so